Themroc/humhub_mail-in/README.md

 ### Description
 Full featured module to let users post to spaces via email.

+### Installation

+Add folder */protected/modules/mail_in, unzip this into it and activate the module Administration / Modules.

 Needed configuration:

 in **protected/config/console.php** add